huydoan2/migration-reports/README.md

 2. `missing-during-migration`: contains entries that exist in the pre-migration database but don't exist in the post-migration one.
 3. `new-entries-after-migration.json`:  contains entries that exist in the post-migration database but don't exist in the pre-migration one.

+# Install
+In terminal, at project root directory, run `npm install`.

 # Run
 In terminal, at project root directory, run `npm run start`.